NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

 ## Step 3: Update `extension.py`

-Now that you have created the widget and passed it into the viewport, you need to call this in the `extension.py` script for it to function.
+Now that you have created the widget and passed it into the viewport, you need to call this in the `extension.py` module for it to function.
 ### Step 3.1: Edit the Class Name

 Start by changing the class name of `extension.py` from `MyExtension` to something more descriptive, like `ObjectInfoWidget`: